 Since that first fulfillment, and indeed since Jesus came into the world as a baby, Jerusalem has seen considerable warfare, including another complete destruction.
 Isaiah 40:5 proclaims that the glory of the Lord will be revealed and all flesh shall see it.
 The glory of the Lord was revealed in the first fulfillment, but not all flesh saw it.
 Only the most discerning of those who returned recognized the glory of the Lord at work in that difficult and painful time of reconstruction.
 The glory of the Lord was revealed in the second fulfillment, but not all flesh saw it.
 To this day, not even everyone in the church has caught glimpses of that glory.

 Among the verses not used in Messiah, the eighth says, “The grass withers; the flower fades, but the word of our God stands forever.”
-Hundreds of generations have come and died since Isaiah wrote those words.
+A hundred generations have come and died since Isaiah wrote those words.
 The prophecy of Isaiah 40 has been fulfilled in two ways, but it still awaits its most complete fulfillment.

-There have been several times in history when Christians believed that Jesus would return during their lifetime.
+Several times in history, Christians believed that Jesus would return during their lifetime.
 He didn’t.
 There are also plenty of times recorded in the Bible where many people pointed out that some old prophecy had not been fulfilled and did not believe that God would carry it out.
 He did.
 Here, among other places, he promises that he will return, not as an ordinary man but as a conquering king.
 He will.

 And so what of the passage we looked at earlier, where the captive Jerusalem becomes the prophetic Jerusalem, not only hearing the word of God and proclaiming it?
-Other scriptures confirm that at some point the Jews will realize that their Messiah has come, and that he has not ceased his love for them or taken away their promised place in his kingdom.
+Other scriptures confirm that at some point the Jews will realize that their Messiah has come.
+Scripture also shows that he has not ceased his love for them or taken away their promised place in his kingdom.
 At that point, they will begin once again to proclaim the greatness of God.
 They will fulfill their unique role in denouncing sin and preparing the royal road.

 In other words, the Jews still have a role to play in the fulfillment of Isaiah 40 and other prophecies.
 And that will surely come some time before Jesus manifests himself in glory to all flesh.